-Auto Industry Workers Work Accidents & Chicago, IL Workers Comp Lawyers
+Auto Industry Workers Accidents & Workers Comp Lawyers: Chicago, Illinois

 Illinois is home to two auto manufacturing plants which provide jobs to thousands of workers in the greater Chicago area.
 Auto workers are required to perform grueling labor and are fully aware of the dangers and hazards they will be exposed to on a daily basis.
 In the event that a worker is injured, his or her livelihood may be placed in jeopardy, affecting his or her ability to continue providing for loved ones.
 The Chicago workers compensation attorneys of Rosenfeld Injury Lawyers LLC specialize in maximizing the amount of our clients’ claims so that they can focus on their physical recoveries without needing to stress over how to make ends meet.